turingschool/lesson_plans/ruby_03-professional_rails_applications/cloney-island-week-1-retro.md

-# The Pivot Re-DTR
+# The Cloney Island Re-DTR

-This is the true story... of three (or four) students... picked to pivot a rails app...work together and have their work evaluated... to find out what happens... when people stop being polite... and start getting real...The Re-DTR.
+This is the true story... of three (or four) students... picked to clone a large production app...work together and have their work evaluated... to find out what happens... when people stop being polite... and start getting real...The Re-DTR.

 You've been working on your project for one week.
 You've been working with new team members, and most of you are working with a new codebase.
 You've probably had good experiences and bad experiences.
 Take a break from execution to talk about your experiences.